dtitus929/Capstone/README.md

 # Remember the Eggs

-This is a capstone full stack clone project developed while a student at App Academy.
+This is a full stack project developed while a student at App Academy.
 It is a clone of the popular to-do list app called Remember the Milk.
 The back-end utilizes a Flask server framework with a SQLAlchemy ORM.
 The front-end is React and makes use of Redux as a data store.
 No styling frameworks were used... just standard CSS.

 Available for view at: [Remember the Eggs](https://davet-capstone.onrender.com/)